Scroll Top

 Jaw-Stretching Exercises and Physical Therapy Treatments for TMJ

 Oral and facial pain disorders are common and sometimes debilitating conditions involving the head, face, and neck.
 Patients often experience symptoms including limited opening, joint locking, painful chewing, facial pain, or headaches.
+Jaw Stretching Exercises are to help manage TMJ related pain.

 What are the treatment goals?